 Cultural and Linguistic Diversity (CLD) Ambassadors of Recruitment Program

-NASP members: To gain access to every resource on this page, please log into the site, join, or renew your membership.
+NASP members: Please login to gain access to every resource on this page.

-- PowerPoint Presentation - School Psychology: A Career That Makes A Difference
+- School Psychology: A Career That Makes A Difference (ppt)

-- What is a School Psychologist?
-(Handout in Spanish)
+- What is a School Psychologist? (pdf) (Handout in Spanish)

-- The Role of a Native American School Psychologist (Brochure)
+- The Role of a Native American School Psychologist (pdf) (Brochure)

 For additional information, contact Mary Beth Klotz, Director, IDEA Projects and Technical Assistance.